EECS 381 - Object-Oriented and Advanced Programming - Winter 2014

 All required paper will be provided.

+- The exam will be closed-book, closed-notes.
 The only equipment you need to bring is a pen or pencil and your hopefully rested and well-loaded brain.

 Coverage and Question Style